DataZoe/CustomVisuals/gradient-card.md

 ### Details Section (Target/Comparison)

-- Shows "Target: [value]" and "Exceeded: [value]" when comparison data exists
+- Shows "Target: [value]" and variance when comparison data exists
+- **Three-Tier Variance Labels**:
+  - "To go:" when below target % marker
+  - "Exceeded:" when at/above target % marker but below 100%
+  - "Achieved:" when actual ≥ target (100%)
-- Customizable labels ("Target", "Exceeded")
+- Customizable labels for each state
+- Show/hide +/- sign on variance values
 - Separate colors for labels, values, and exceeded amounts
-- Optional color matching with progress bar (green when met, gold when below)
+- Optional color matching with progress bar (three-tier colors)
 - Separator styling

 ### Progress Bar